quantmind/pulsar/README.rst

 Pulsar checks if some additional libraries are available at runtime, and uses them to add additional functionalities or improve performance:

+* greenlet_: required by the `pulsar.apps.greenio`_ module and useful for developing implicit asynchronous applications
-* setproctitle_: if installed, pulsar can use it to change the processes names of the running application.
+* setproctitle_: if installed, pulsar can use it to change the processes names of the running application
-* psutil_: if installed, a ``system`` key is available in the dictionary returned by Actor info method.
+* psutil_: if installed, a ``system`` key is available in the dictionary returned by Actor info method
-* python-certifi_: The [HttpClient][] will attempt to use certificates from certifi if it is present on the system.
+* python-certifi_: The HttpClient_ will attempt to use certificates from certifi if it is present on the system
-* ujson_: if installed it is used instead of the native ``json`` module.
+* ujson_: if installed it is used instead of the native ``json`` module
-* django_: required by the ``pulsar.apps.pulse`` application.
+* django_: required by the `pulsar.apps.pulse`_ application
 * unidecode_: to enhance the ``slugify`` function